Genentech’s Dr. Charles Fuchs: “The Era of Personalized Cancer Care is Here”

 At Genentech, much of our oncology pipeline consists of personalized treatments with associated biomarkers.
 New data presented at ASCO includes innovative studies (ALPHA-T, MyPathway, TAPISTRY and MyTACTIC) exploring tumor agnostic development, which bring together next-generation sequencing with patient-centric clinical trial design to deliver better results to more patients, regardless of where the cancers originate.

-Beyond ASCO, we also are working to advance access to cancer screening, expand access to comprehensive biomarker testing, and harness data, analytics and digital technology to help personalize care for all patients.
+Beyond ASCO, we also are working to advance access to cancer screening, expand access to comprehensive biomarker testing, and harness data, analytics and digital technology to help personalized cancer care for all patients.

 BSp: What are the hurdles in using biomarkers to match patients to therapies?